-When I glanced at my clock, I saw we had less than two hours to get wired and out of the barracks.
+I glanced at my clock and I saw we had less than two hours to get wired and out of the barracks.
 In my boxer shorts and socks, I walked around the hall and banged on all the platoon's doors, relaying the orders to get up and get packed.
-Returning to my room, I pulled out my nearly packed duffle bag, and was dressing when a knock on the door got my attention.
+Returning to my room, I pulled out my nearly packed duffle bag, and was dressing when a silent shadow walked in.

 "Yeah, I'm back in time for another trip."
 He mumbled tiredly as he pulled out his equipment and began changing out of his civilian clothes.

-"My mother and my Oregon family argue as usual, but my dad…" Sutter interrupted himself with a huge yawn, "…and my California family are fine.
+"My mother and Oregon family argue as usual, but my dad…" Sutter interrupted himself with a huge yawn, "…and my California family are fine.
 Time with my dad was too short, as usual."

 "Time flies when you're having fun.
 Are you ready for war?"

 "I go where they tell me.
 Where's our platoon sergeant?"

 "The CQ said Mac's not answering his phone, so it looks like we're it."